andrew/ultimate-awesome/README.md

 - [awesome-medical-imaging](https://github.com/fepegar/awesome-medical-imaging) - Awesome list of software that I use to do research in medical imaging.
 - [awesome-babylonjs](https://github.com/Symbitic/awesome-babylonjs) - A curated list of awesome things related to Babylon.js.
 - [awesome-post-quantum](https://github.com/veorq/awesome-post-quantum) - A curated list of resources about post-quantum cryptography.
+- [awesome-camouflaged-object-detection](https://github.com/visionxiang/awesome-camouflaged-object-detection) - A curated list of awesome resources for camouflaged/concealed object detection (COD).
 - [awesome-dendron](https://github.com/dendronhq/awesome-dendron) - A big list of Dendron docs, talks, tools, examples, articles, extensions, vaults, showcases, and more that the internet has to offer.
 - [awesome-ember](https://github.com/ember-community-russia/awesome-ember) - A curated list of awesome Ember.js stuff like addons, articles, videos, gists and more.
+- [awesome-arcgis-developers](https://github.com/Esri/awesome-arcgis-developers) - A curated list of resources to help you with ArcGIS development, APIs, SDKs, tools, and location services.
 - [awesome-uniswap-hooks](https://github.com/hyperoracle/awesome-uniswap-hooks) - A curated list of awesome Uniswap v4 hooks resources.
 - [awesome-kotlin-android](https://github.com/janstk/awesome-kotlin-android) - Awesome kotlin for android ! .
 - [websites](https://github.com/learn-anything/websites) - Awesome Websites.